Walter R. Tucker III: Congressional career

 In 1992, Tucker was elected to the House of Representatives as a Democrat, defeating Lynn Dymally, the daughter of the retiring Representative Mervyn Dymally.

 In Congress, Tucker served on the Committee on Public Works and Transportation and the House Small Business Committee, He introduced legislation promoting Random Acts of Kindness, opposed passage of the North American Free Trade Agreement (NAFTA), fought to save the Long Beach Naval Shipyard, and worked to ensure the successful development of the Alameda Corridor Project.
 He also worked with the Army Corps of Engineers to secure federal funding to repair the long neglected Compton Creek, thus eliminating the possibility of costly flood damage to the homes and property on either side of the waterway.

-Tucker resigned from Congress on December 15, 1995, due to scandals involving accepting and demanding bribes while mayor of Compton.
-Tucker was sentenced to 27 months in prison in 1996 for extortion and tax evasion.
+Criminal conviction and sentencing

+In 1995 Tucker was convicted on seven counts of extortion and two counts of tax evasion.
+The charges stemmed from his acceptance of $30,000 in bribes during his tenure as Mayor of Compton in 1991, prior to his election to Congress.
+Tucker maintained his innocence throughout the trial, claiming he had been set up by government prosecutors targeting Black officeholders, although his conviction and sentence were upheld on appeal.

+Tucker was sentenced to 27 months in prison by Federal District Court Judge Consuelo Bland Marshall.
+The sentence also included three years of supervised release following his imprisonment.

+Tucker resigned from Congress after his conviction in 1995.

 Ministry

 Tucker began his active ministry while at the Federal Prison Camp in Lompoc, California.
 After his release he was hired as the Helps Ministry manager for Crenshaw Christian Center in Los Angeles, and he then joined with Charles Colson's Prison Fellowship Ministry as Los Angeles area director.
-He moved with his family to Chicago, where for nine years he was pastor of the From the Heart Church Ministries of Chicago.
+He moved with his family to Chicago, where for nine years he was a pastor of the From the Heart Church Ministries of Chicago.
 He is now the pastor of the Truth and Love Christian Church in Carson, California.

 Personal

-Tucker is married to Robin Smith, and they have two children, Walter R. Tucker IV and Autumn Monet Tucker.
-He has two sisters, Keta and Camillie, and a brother, Kenneth.
+Tucker is married to Robin Smith and they have two children – Walter R. Tucker IV and Autumn Monet Tucker.
+He has two sisters – Keta and Camillie, and a brother – Kenneth.